aidaghayour/FPWM/README.md

 # Introduction
-This model, helps scientists to have a better understanding of background scenario of the sequence preference of TF of interest, and being more precise, does not suffer from present models drawbacks.
+This model, helps user to have a better understanding of background scenario in sequence preference of TF, and being more precise, does not suffer from present models' drawbacks.
 In detail, we aim to build an environment of multiple sequence logos forming a graph.
-Paths are labeled with weights indicating the probability rate of following sub-sequence.
+Paths are labeled with weights implying the probability rate of following sub-sequence.

 ## Current functionalities

-1)Building object of TFregulomeR() data, suitable for plotting using ClassAssignment()
+1)Building object of TFregulomeR() data, suitable for plotting using ObjectGenerator()

-2)Converting PWMs to a Forked-PWM respecting a forking position, with the help of Conv2FTRANSFAC()

-3)Addition of PWM matrices of class object, via AddMatrix()

-4)Weighted average of Methylation levels extracted from class object.

-5)Converting Beta level matrcies extracted from MethMotif to proper data frames for plotting purposes, employing BetaScore_FormatModif().

-6)Storing a local .txt file of the form Forked-TRANSFAC using FTRANSFAC_Store()
+2)Storing a local .txt file of the form Forked-TRANSFAC using StoreFTRANSFACFile()

-7)Constructing a class object for plotting with the help of Read_FTRANSFAC()
+3)Constructing a class object for plotting with the help of ReadFTRANSFACFile()

-8)Plotting a F-PWM using ObjectPlot()
+4)Plotting a F-PWM object using FPWMPlotter()

+5)Storing a bulk data file with concatenating  multiple sets of FPWMs with the help of StoreMultiTRANSFACFile()

+6)Plotting local PDF of FPWMs by reading a bulk data file with the help of PlotMultiFTRANSFACFile()

+7)Graphical studying the intersection of TF peaks in cell specific enviroment regarding the intersection score using Barchartandseqlogo()

 ## Release notes
 #### This repository is FPWM Beta release!